Aye-aye: Conservation

 The aye-aye was thought to be extinct in 1933, but was rediscovered in 1957.
 In 1966, nine individuals were transported to Nosy Mangabe, an island near Maroantsetra off eastern Madagascar.
 Recent research shows the aye-aye is more widespread than was previously thought, but its conservation status was changed to endangered in 2014.
 This is for four main reasons: the aye-aye is considered evil by local cultures, and is killed as such.
 The forests of Madagascar are declining in range due to deforestation.
 Local farmers will kill aye-ayes to protect their crops; aye-aye poaching is another major issue.
 However, there is no direct evidence to suggest aye-ayes pose any legitimate threat to crops and therefore are killed based on superstition.

-As many as 50 aye-ayes can be found in zoological facilities worldwide.

 Folk belief

 The aye-aye is often viewed as a harbinger of evil and death and killed on sight.
 Others believe, if one points its narrowest finger at someone, they are marked for death.
 Some say that the appearance of an aye-aye in a village predicts the death of a villager, and the only way to prevent this is to kill it.
 The Sakalava people go so far as to claim aye-ayes sneak into houses through the thatched roofs and murder the sleeping occupants by using their middle fingers to puncture their victims' aorta.